What questions will I be asked?

 - Do you speak any foreign languages?
 Tell me about your experiences learning a foreign language.

-Questions about your training
+About your training

 - What was the most important thing you learned in your training?